twdenz/scripts/README.md

-# scripts
+# Scripts
-Useful small scripts
+Useful small scripts used often for some quicker workflow.
+Scripts are categorized in folders.